 Resources and tutorials you may find helpful in following this pattern: Crochet Abbreviations, US to UK Crochet Conversion Chart.
 Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.

-Finished coaster is approximately 4” x 4”
+Size: Finished coaster is approximately 4” x 4”

 Flower Coaster Special Stitches: